LevyAbreu/ClimateSafe/README.md

 # ClimateSafe

 ## 🌍 About the Project
-ClimateSafe is a web application developed to provide monitoring of urban mobility in the city of Manaus.
-The objective of the project is to offer a detailed view of safer wheels for the user, taking into account issues such as flooding, landslides, accidents, among others.
+ClimateSafe is a comprehensive application designed to monitor urban mobility in the city of Manaus.
+It offers real-time data and insights into safer routes for users, addressing issues like flooding, landslides, accidents, and more.
+The app integrates advanced backend functionalities with a user-friendly Flutter frontend to deliver a robust and efficient solution.

 ---

 ## 🚀 Features

-- **Secure login:**
+- **Secure Login:**
-  - Credential verification and personalized messages for user feedback.
+  - Credential verification and personalized feedback for users.
-- **User registration:**
+- **User Registration:**
-  - Creation of new users with data such as name, login, email and password.
+  - Register new users with data including name, login, email, and password.
 - **Chats:**
-  - Chat for users in a certain location to stay updated.
+  - Real-time communication for users in specific locations to share updates.
 - **Monitoring:**
-  - Real-time map visualization showing the situation of each road.
+  - Live map visualizations displaying the condition of various roads.

 ---

 ## 🛠️ Technologies Used

 ### Backend:
-- **Flutter/Dart**: Main framework/programming language of the project.
+- **Python:** Main programming language for server-side development.
-- **Flask**: Framework used to create the API.
+- **Flask:** Framework used to create the API.
-- **MySQL**: Relational database to store user and alert information.
+- **MySQL:** Relational database for storing user and alert information.

-### Other tools:
+### Other Tools:
-- **Flask-CORS**: allows secure communication between frontend and backend.
+- **Flask-CORS:** Enables secure communication between frontend and backend.
-- **MySQL Connector**: Library for connecting to the database.
+- **MySQL Connector:** Library for connecting to the database.

-### Front-end:
+### Frontend:
-- **Flutter**: used exclusively for frontend development.
+- **Flutter/Dart:** Primary framework and programming language for the user interface.

 ---

 ## 🔗 Social Media